NLnetLabs/rpki-doc/source/routinator/daemon.rst

 Begin by installing the ``openssh-server`` and ``netcat`` packages.

-Install Routinator and ensure it is running in RTR listener mode on localhost:
+Make sure Routinator is running as an RTR server on localhost:

 .. code-block:: bash